Maria4lexzy/PersonalPortfolio/src/pages/projects/angularProject.md

 ## Step 4: Adding Angular Integration to Astro

-To enable successful integration between Angular and Astro, you need to set up a `tsconfig.app.json` file at the root of your project.
+Now we need to add the integration to the `astro.config.mjs`.
 Follow these steps:

-1. Create a file named `tsconfig.app.json` in the root of your project.
+1. Find the `astro.config.mjs` file in the root of your project.

-2. Add the following configuration code to the `tsconfig.app.json` file:
+2. Update with the the following imports and configuration:

 ```js
 import { defineConfig } from 'astro/config';